-Now guys here’s the forewarning.
-Lots of big retailers go in and out of being creditworthy, right?
+Lots of big retailers go in and out of being creditworthy.
 They go in and out of being factorable.
-There was a time when Barneys was not factorable, a time when Saks was not factorable and even a time when Nordstrom was not factorable.
-So just because a retailer isn’t able to be factored during that particular season, it doesn’t mean that their creditworthiness won’t change over time.
-Similar to your creditworthiness, right?
-You pay your bills on time, you’re in good standing, all of a sudden your credit score goes up and people are willing to lend you money, right?
-At better interest rates.
-Very similar when you think about retail, right?
-These retailers, their credit scores change and fluctuate and you want to make sure if you are going to go into huge accounts and any huge wholesale purchase order, that you have a factor that’s going to be able to pay those receipts for you so they can go after and chase those dollars.
+There was a time when Barneys was not factorable, a time when Saks was not factorable, and even a time when Nordstrom was not factorable.
+Just because a retailer isn’t able to be factored during that particular season, it doesn’t mean that their creditworthiness won’t change over time.
+Similar to your creditworthiness.
+You pay your bills on time, you’re in good standing, all of a sudden your credit score goes up and people are willing to lend you money at better interest rates.
+It’s very similar when you think about retail.
+The credit scores of these retailers change and fluctuate and you want to make sure if you are going to go into huge accounts and any huge order, that you have a factor that’s going to be able to pay those receipts for you so they can go after and chase those dollars.

-Now, lastly, guys, when it comes to things that are non-negotiables or things that can really hurt your business, you have to be looking at things like chargebacks and penalties.
-Read your vendor compliance agreements very thoroughly.
-Have a really strong understanding.
-Is this going to be a retailer that charges you every time you, let’s say, miss putting a barcode on something or you don’t ship it floor ready, which means either the product is stuffed if it’s a handbag or an accessory, or if it’s a garment, maybe it’s already on a hanger.
-It’s very, very important that you understand exactly what are the different areas of chargebacks that you may actually be hit with.
-And the reason why it’s so important is because at the end of the day, if you get hit with major chargebacks, well your profitability on that wholesale agreement has significantly diminished.
+When it comes to things that are non-negotiables or things that can really hurt your business, you have to be looking at things like chargebacks and penalties.
+Read your vendor compliance agreements very thoroughly and have a really strong understanding.
+Is this going to be a retailer that charges you every time you miss putting a barcode on something or you don’t ship it floor ready, which means either the product is stuffed if it’s a handbag or an accessory, or if it’s a garment, maybe it’s already on a hanger.
+It’s very, very important that you understand exactly what the different areas of chargebacks are that you may actually be hit with.
+And the reason why it’s so important is because at the end of the day, if you get hit with major chargebacks, your profitability on that wholesale agreement has significantly diminished.
 You also want to use that as a leveraging point to talk to your distribution center and to make sure that fulfillment can fulfill to these specifications.

-All right guys.
-To dive in deeper than we have today on these topics, make sure you check out our article on the pivotal next steps to take after securing your first wholesale order.
-We’re going to go a little bit more in-depth into actual examples of particular vendor compliance manuals, and they’re super, super important for you to know.
+Check out our blog post on pivotal next steps after securing your first wholesale order.
+We’re going to go a little bit more in-depth into actual examples of particular compliance manuals, and they’re very important for you to know.
 So make sure you check out Two Seasons.
 And, while you’re reading, make sure you download an example copy of a vendor compliance manual.
 We have one for you from Intermix.
-Not super top secret information, but definitely things that a lot of you guys don’t know what to look out for and don’t really know how to prepare once that first wholesale purchase order comes in.